rafiberlin/ws2018_nlp_project/README.md

     │   |   ├── data_equal_classes_reshuffled   # trained and tested on data in dataset/processed_equal_classes_reshuffled
     ├── src                                     # project source code
     │   ├── baseline                            # implementation of the baseline models: MaxEnt classifier with BoW snd TfIdf
-    │   ├── features                            # implementation of feature selection technique
-    │   ├── model                               # implementation of feature engineering for MaxEnt classifier with POS
-    │   ├── data                                # implementation of data processing functions
-    │   ├── main.py                             # main script to train models and/or predict class labels
-    └── requirements.txt                        # modules necessary to run scripts
+    │   ├── features                            # implementation of feature selection technique and Speech Vectorizer │   ├── model                               # implementation of transformers and methods for training MaxEnt models │   ├── data                                # implementation of methods to process raw data │   ├── main.py                             # main script to train models and/or predict class labels └── requirements.txt                        # modules necessary to run scripts